Accounting policies

 Primary financial assets are initially recognised and derecognised in the financial statements on their settlement dates.

-Under IAS 39 (‘Financial Instruments: Recognition and Measurement’), financial assets are classified as financial assets held for trading and carried at fair value through profit and loss (FAHfT), financial assets carried at fair value through profit or loss upon initial recognition (FAFVtPL), available-for-sale financial assets (AfS), financial assets classified as loans and receivables (LaR) or held-to-maturity financial assets (HtM).
+Under IAS 39, a distinction is made between financial assets held for trading and carried at fair value through profit and loss (FAHfT), financial assets carried at fair value through profit or loss upon initial recognition (FAFVtPL), available-for-sale financial assets (AfS), financial assets classified as loans and receivables (LaR) and held-to-maturity financial assets (HtM).

 Available-for-sale financial assets (AfS) are carried at fair value.
+Unrealised gains and losses, including deferred taxes, are reported in other comprehensive income (loss) until they are realised.
 If they are equity investments for which no market price is available, they are carried at cost.
-Unrealised gains and losses, including deferred taxes, are reported in other comprehensive income (loss) until they are realised.
-The equity investments in subsidiaries that are reported in other non-current financial assets are carried at amortised cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted measurement techniques.
+Reported in other non-current financial assets, the shares in Moden Diesel S.p.A. (formerly MODEN DIESEL S.R.L.) and in LR Intralogistik GmbH are carried at fair value.
+All other equity investments in non-consolidated subsidiaries and in other equity investments that are reported in other non-current financial assets are carried at cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted measurement techniques.
 At present there is no intention to sell these financial instruments.

 In the first period in which they are recognised, other financial assets categorised as loans and receivables (LaR) are carried at fair value including directly attributable transaction costs.
 In subsequent periods they are measured at amortised cost using the effective interest method.
 Appropriate valuation allowances are recognised for identifiable individual risks.
 Low-interest or non-interest-bearing receivables due in more than one year are carried at their present value.